Do you have a consistent field routine? Do you go through the same steps, in the same order, every time you take a photograph?

 The more you practice, the better you’ll get.
 When you reach the point where you hardly have to think about it anymore, where the routine has become, well, routine, then you’ll be ready for anything.
 You can concentrate on seeing, and creativity, instead of wondering what f-stop you should use.

 And when you encounter fleeting, beautiful light, you’ll know what to do: compose, put on filters, focus, set the aperture, set the exposure, and shoot!
 (And don’t forget to check the sharpness and exposure!)

 P.S.
 Happy Easter and Passover!
 I hope you’re enjoying the holidays, despite the troubled times we’re living in.

-Related Posts: Digital Photography Basics: Reading Histograms; Digital Photography Basics: Adjusting Exposure; Why F/16?; Five Causes of Blurry Photos; Six Essential Camera Settings for Landscape Photographers
+Related Posts: How to Get Everything in Focus; Digital Photography Basics: Reading Histograms; Digital Photography Basics: Adjusting Exposure; Why F/16?; Five Causes of Blurry Photos; Six Essential Camera Settings for Landscape Photographers